- About us

-- Because full length read data is streamed in real time, it may be analysed in real time.
+- Because full length read data is streamed in real-time, it may be analysed in real-time.
 Primary analyses are performed locally on each node and the secondary analyses may be run in parallel on the user's network.
-GridION nodes can therefore be run until sufficient data has been collected to answer the experimental question.
+MinIONs and GridION nodes can therefore be Run Until... sufficient data has been collected to answer the experimental question.
 More.

 What read lengths does the system give?

-The system is designed to give ultra-high read lengths.
-At the recent AGBT conference, examples were shown of tens of kb in a single read of a sense and antisense strand of a single genome, using a hairpin sample prep.
+The system processed the lengths of DNA that are presented to it rather than 'generating' a read length.
+It is designed to process very long read lengths; tens of kb in a single read of a sense and antisense strand of a single genome, using a hairpin sample prep.

 How much will GridION and MinION systems cost?